chinapedia/wikipedia.abstract.en/Page/Kansas–Nebraska_Act.md

 The debate would continue for four months, as many Anti-Nebraska political rallies were held across the north.
 Douglas remained the main advocate for the bill while Chase, William Seward, of New York, and Charles Sumner, of Massachusetts, led the opposition.
 The _New-York Tribune_ wrote on March 2:

-samuel_houston.jpg_' from Texas was one of the few southern opponents of the Kansas–Nebraska Act.
+_' from Texas was one of the few southern opponents of the Kansas–Nebraska Act.
 In the debate he urged, "_Maintain the Missouri Compromise!''
 Stir not up agitation!
-Give us peace!"[22]]] AlexStephens.jpg The debate in the Senate concluded on March 4, 1854, when Douglas, beginning near midnight on March 3, made a five-and-a-half-hour speech.
+Give us peace!"[22]]] The debate in the Senate concluded on March 4, 1854, when Douglas, beginning near midnight on March 3, made a five-and-a-half-hour speech.
 The final vote in favor of passage was 37 to 14.[23]
 Free-state senators voted 14 to 12 in favor, and slave-state senators supported the bill 23 to 2.[24]

 Debate in House of Representatives